-The flying wedge was an offensive tactic and play previously used in american football, among other sports.
-This tactic proved to be extremely successful, and became one of football's most iconic formations.
-However, it was eventually banned from football all together due to its dangerous nature and the number of injuries it caused.
+The flying wedge was an offensive tactic and play previously used in American football, among other sports.
+This tactic proved to be extremely successful and became one of football's most iconic formations.
+However, it was eventually banned from football altogether due to its dangerous nature and the number of injuries it caused.

 The flying wedge utilizes momentum and brute force to be so effective at protecting the ball and destroying defenders.
 In the flying wedge formation, blockers would link themselves together in a triangle or wedge formation surrounding the ball carrier and run forward at full speed.
 This makes it almost impossible for a defender to reach the ball without dangerously throwing himself directly into the wedge and through multiple offensive players running straight on at high speeds.